 A vast array of software is available to support your podcasting requirements; some programs offer one stop integrated solutions to all your podcasting needs, while others fill more specific niches.
 However, every piece of software that you need in order to record and produce a professional, quality podcast is readily available free of charge.

-I record and produce a regular monthly podcast for Zen Internet and have recently started producing a podcast for a gardening website that I help run with a friend.
+I used to record and produce a regular monthly podcast for Zen Internet and also a podcast for a gardening website that I help run with a friend.
 I have also produced a guided audio tour for a local town (which is produced just like a podcast).
 All of these podcasts I produce using a selection of free software products that I wouldn’t do without.

 Free vs. Commercial